Is Garlic Healthy? The Health Benefits Of Garlic Explained

 Ever noticed that while your peppers, tomatoes and other vegetables go bad after a short amount of time, garlic seems to last for ages?
 That’s because the allicin fights off fungal properties – like the stuff found in mould.

-Garlic extracts have often been used for their anti-fungal properties.
+Garlic extracts have anti-fungal properties.
 If you suffer from athlete’s foot, rubbing a warm clove of roasted garlic can help relieve symptoms.
 It can also help with other ailments, like ear infections, acne and to prevent small wounds from becoming infected.

 Garlic For Illness And Colds Explained